cobyj33/tmedia/README.md

   * Improved syncing, seeking, and robustness of code
   * Much better documented and tested code
   * Added grayscale output support with the -g flag
-  * Added install script to localize dependencies and more easily install
+  * Added build script to localize dependencies and more easily build the program from source
   * Added options to build tests or build as Debug or Release in CMakeList.txt
   * std::this::is::annoying::to::read is back as referred to in 0.3, but behind some more concise functions instead
   * Can skip around in video file, as well as start playing video file at a certain timestamp with the -t 0:00 flag